-After conducting independent research and reviewing the comments filed in response to Staff's Notice, Staff filed the Notice of Third Proposed Draft Phase II Energy Efficiency Rule, and Sixth Request for Comment ("Third Proposed Phase II Rules").
-The Third Proposed Phase II Rules proposed a Third-Party Administrator model based upon the Commission's intent to implement alternative energy efficiency programs within Louisiana.
-A few of the Commission's goals were to have consistent branding, more uniform energy efficiency offerings available, greater customer awareness, and ultimately increased energy savings while lowering utility bills.
+After conducting independent research and reviewing the comments filed in response to Staff's Notice, Staff filed the Notice of Third Proposed Draft Phase II Energy Efficiency Rule, and Sixth Request for Comment ("Third Proposed Phase II Rules"), 15 which proposed a Third-Party Administrator model based on the Commission's goals to have consistent branding, more uniform energy efficiency offerings available, greater customer awareness, and ultimately increased energy savings while lowering utility bills.
 Comments were received from ALEC, the Alliance, Atmos, Cleco Power, CNP, ELL, LEUG, and SWEPCO.
 Again, the utilities generally opposed the Third-Party Administrator model citing the same, or similar, reasons received in response to Staff's Notice, as well as concerns over an aggressive timeline to implement and a steep funding ramp up.
 Many comments also indicated that the selected approach for energy efficiency implementation is not critical to the overall success of a program, but other factors, such as savings targets and accountability are more likely to have an impact.
-In response to concerns raised in response to the Third Proposed Phase II Rules over an increase in the program's cost, and in an attempt to propose an adequate, fair budget for Phase II, Staff also issued a Request for Information to Investor-Owned Utilities regarding rate impact analysis seeking rate impact analysis associated with the Quick Start Program.20
+In response to concerns raised over an increase in the program's cost, and in an attempt to propose an adequate, fair budget for Phase II, Staff also issued a Request for Information to Investor-Owned Utilities regarding rate impact analysis seeking rate impact analysis associated with the Quick Start Program.
+16